- DOMICILE Definition Meaning - Merriam-Webster

 - What Is Your Domicile? - Nolo

-Simply put, your domicile is your home—the state you consider your permanent place of residence If you aren't living there right now, then it's the place to which you intend to return and make your home indefinitely You can have more than one residence, but only one domicile
+Simply put, your domicile is your home—the state you consider your permanent residence If you aren't living there right now, then it's the place you intend to return to and make your home indefinitely You can have more than one residence, but only one domicile

 - Domicile vs. Residence in US: A Guide to Legal Impacts